 Before the 20th Century children often experienced life and death in the same household.
 They lived under the same roof with a number of generations.
 They learnt first-hand about illness and ageing as well as birth, babies and growing up.
 Kids saw people get older and were involved looking after their grandparents or some other elderly family member.
 And they often witnessed death.
 The cycle of life and death was a reality to them.

 In the 21st century we tend to live in a grief-avoiding culture.
 Kids today need to know that death is part of life, death is the natural end of life.
 They need to be told the truth even if the person who’s died was young.
 Sadly they’re often lied to about the actual state of health of a loved one.
-I don’t know what we’re trying to protect kids from.
+What are we trying to protect kids from?

 Protecting kids from the reality of death is harmful.
-It will come back to bite them on the bum at some point in their lives.
+It will come back to bite them at some point in their lives.
+Unresolved grief accumulates.
 Here’s what can happen.

 What can we do as adults?